jlevy/kash/src/kash/docs/markdown/topics/b0_philosophy_of_kash.md

    but also support scripts and use as a Python library, and tools to smooth the transition)

-7. **Maintain context in one place over time** (keep files organized in a simple workspace folder, and include content, metadata, actions and tools, settings, selections, caches, history, etc. all in one place)
+7. **Maintain context in workspaces** (keep files organized by project or effort in a folder that can be persisted, won't get lost, and includes content, metadata, actions, settings, selections, caches, history, etc.)

 8. **Maintain metadata on files** (so you always know where each piece of content comes from (and keep this close to the content, as YAML frontmatter)